Chrome Flags: Useful Settings Worth Enabling (2026)

 - URL copying — no flag exists; extension like Ctrl+Shift+C is the way

-- Tab management at scale — Tab Scrolling flag helps at the margin; extensions are needed for heavy tab work
+- Tab management at scale — Vertical Tabs and Declutter flags help a lot; extensions still win for session saving and heavy tab work

 Flags are built-in and maintenance-free.
 Extensions are more powerful and more flexible.
 Prefer flags for simple toggles and extensions for features that require configuration or customization.